Rogers Wireless: LTE

 In July 2011, Rogers was the first Canadian telecom operator to launch a commercial long-term evolution (LTE) network.
 In May 2013, Rogers deployed LTE service on its 2600 MHz spectrum in some markets, which the company began marketing as LTE Max.
 LTE Max is available in a fraction of Rogers' LTE coverage area.
 On April 17, 2014, Rogers launched LTE service on its 700 MHz spectrum.

 Rogers has not announced its goals for expanding LTE coverage across Canada, but announced plans in June 2014 to have LTE coverage expanded to 98.3% of the population of British Columbia by the end of 2016.

 According to Rogers, as of December 31, 2016, its LTE coverage reached 95% of the Canadian population.

 On March 31, 2015, Rogers Wireless launched voice over LTE (VoLTE), the first carrier in Canada to offer this service.

-Cat-6 LTE-Advanced has been available since January 2015, through carrier aggregation of band 4 and band 7, with a maximum download speed of 225Mbit/s.
+Cat-6 LTE-Advanced has been available since January 2015, through carrier aggregation of band 4 and band 7, with a maximum download speed of 225 Mbit/s.